The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 First Union national coordinator Kate Davis said the union's concern was far greater than the retail company's plans to close 11 regional fulfilment centres and centralise its operations.

-"Our real concern is the pilot that is being run in the Bay of Plenty and that's going to affect hundreds of workers," Davis said.
+"Our real concern is the pilot that is being run in the Bay of Plenty [and Hawke's Bay], that's going to affect hundreds of workers," Davis said.

 The pilot scheme began in March and will be completed on May 31 - that's when workers will find out if they will still have jobs.